lambdaisland/cljbox2d/README.md

 Idiomatic and cross-platform Clojure version of the Box2D physics engine API.
 Wraps jBox2D (Clojure) and Planck.js (ClojureScript).

 Created for use with Quil, but can be used independently or with other rendering engines.
+We do include some helpers to integrate cljbox2d with Quil, see `lambdaisland.cljbox2d.quil`

 Work in progress.
 See the demo directory for examples.